Team Official Handbook

 Regional teams are automatically entered into the ER Cup and District Competitive teams are automatically entered into the ER Shield.
-District Competitive Tier 1 teams are permitted to enter the Cup instead of the Shield but must declare this change before the deadline outlined in the ER Cup and Shield rules.
+District Competitive 1 teams are permitted to enter the Cup instead of the Shield but must declare this change before the deadline outlined in the ER Cup and Shield rules.

-District Competitive Tier 1 teams from the SOSA District can enter the ER Cup competition only.
+District Competitive 1 teams from the SOSA District can enter the ER Cup competition only.
 Participation for SOSA District teams requires a $50.00 team entry fee.
 Entry must be made by the deadline outlined in the ER Cup Rules and Regulations for participation declarations.